Amateur Photographer verdict

 It’s been three years since the OM-5 was introduced, now OM are back with the OM-5 Mark II.
 The new model feels like a light refresh.
 What the camera offers continues to be a stylish, classic looking camera, with great colour reproduction, but with some subtle but important upgrades.

-The OM-5 was a highly competent camera, and it quickly earned a place in our guide to the best Olympus / OM System cameras, but came with some fairly major weaknesses, which have now been addressed with the new model, namely the Micro USB has been replaced with USB Type-C, and the menus have finally been updated.
+The OM-5 was (and remains) a highly competent camera, it quickly earned a place in our guide to the best Olympus / OM System cameras, but came with some fairly major weaknesses as well, which have now been addressed with the new model, namely Micro USB has been replaced with USB Type-C, and the menus have finally been updated

 These two things should make an already excellent camera, an almost perfect camera in the eyes of OM-5/E-M5 fans, but for those expecting more, such as a new sensor, those people are likely to be sorely disappointed.
 The sensor stays a 20MP Four Thirds sensor, with phase-detection AF.